The Argument for God from Experience: What is Tacit Knowing?

 Premise 1: Human beings have experiences that evoke a profound sense of dependence, awe, and transcendence (what Schleiermacher calls the feeling of absolute dependence).

 Premise 3: The depth and universality of these feelings point toward a reality that is non-contingent.
-These feelings arise not from within the self alone but seem given/received.

-Conclusion: Therefore, the felt experiences of dependence, awe, and transcendence are not merely psychological but ontological.
+Conclusion: Therefore, the experiences of dependence, awe, and transcendence are not merely psychological but ontological.
 They invite interpretation of the self as in-relation-to an Ultimate (what theology names God).

 In my past couple of posts, I have attempted to clarify and defend Premise 1.
 In short, I explained in detail what Schleiermacher means by his feeling of absolute dependence, as well as offered research in support of the claim that humans have experiences which evoke feelings of transcendence, awe, and dependence.